SandyRodger/LS170-171/lesson_4.md

 ### Parsing the response

 - The current logic reads one line at a time, ie `GET /lion.html HTTP/1.1`
-- But a bnrowser response would be multiple lines:
+- But a browser response would be multiple lines:
 ```
 GET /lion.html HTTP/1.1
 Host: localhost:2345